silitics/rugpi/www/docs/ctrl/hooks.md

 You can perform various checks outside of Rugix Ctrl.
 For instance, you can check the system health prior to trying to commit an update.
 While it is generally a good idea to do that, it is certainly also recommended to perform checks with hooks, as these are always guaranteed to run, no matter how the operation is triggered.
 :::

 Hooks are provided with the operation as the first and the stage as the second argument.
 This allows you to write a hook that should run at multiple stages in a single file and then symlink this file into the respective locations.
+As certain operations and stages may be added in the future, and those may provide further arguments, **a hook should do nothing in case of unknown arguments**.